tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-2017-07-01-preview-model-singletonpartitionschemedescription.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Partition Scheme for Singleton and Non-Partitioned Services
+# Partition scheme for singleton and non-partitioned services

 Describes the partition scheme of a singleton-partitioned, or non-partitioned service.